This Pumpkin-Packed Halloween Door Display is Simply Adorable

 A good outdoor Halloween display is all about the layers.
 A line of pumpkins outside your front porch can look boring, but festive fall props can bring the look to the next level.
 Here, small and medium hay bales serve as a base.
 A large green pumpkin sits on top, while smaller Halloween pumpkins are layered in front.
 Lanterns filled with Spanish moss and LED candles make for a charming nighttime element.
 A tall vintage bucket filled to the brim with mums breaks up the look with much-needed fall florals.

-Pumpkin carving is a fun holiday tradition, but hours of slicing and cutting just isn't for everyone.
+Pumpkin carving is a fun holiday tradition but the mess just isn't for everyone.
 To save yourself the frustration, consider an alternative method for decorating your pumpkins.
 Here, we used a marker to write a favorite fall motto on the pumpkin.
-If calligraphy isn't your cup of tea, you can also use paint, stencils, stickers, and more to spice up your design.
+If calligraphy isn't your cup of tea, you can also use paint, stencils, stickers, and more to spice up your pumpkin design.
 Another benefit?
-Keeping the pumpkins intact will slow down the rotting process, meaning you can enjoy their beauty long past October 31.
+Keeping the pumpkins intact will prevent rot, meaning you can enjoy their beauty long past October 31.

 If you don't think you can do much with a narrow front entry, think again.
 The secret is not to build out... it's to build up!
 This small display starts with a pile of pumpkins at the base.
 By snapping off the stems of a few, we were able to stack three pumpkins on top of each other for a whimsical look.
 The next level of the display features bright white chrysanthemums, followed by lush, extra-long wild grasses.
 The towering pampas grass here is sturdy enough to stand up to the strong autumn breezes.

 Related: Your Guide to Every Type of Pumpkin